 Sleep Apnea Awareness Day

 Sleep Disorders Australia are proud hosts of Australia’s Sleep Apnea Awareness Day (SAAD).
 There has been a SAAD in the US since 2013.
-It is held on April 18 to commemorate one of the milestones in sleep apnea.
 In June 1980 Australian doctor, Colin Sullivan first tested the idea that positive pressure, applied just through the nasal airway, could stop obstructive apnea.
-A year later on 18th April 1981 his paper “Reversal of Obstructive Sleep Apnoea by Continuous Positive Airway Pressure applied through the nares” was published in The Lancet.
+A year later his paper “Reversal of Obstructive Sleep Apnoea by Continuous Positive Airway Pressure applied through the nares” was published in The Lancet.
 By 1985 the treatment of sleep apnea took a great leap forward with the development of CPAP for home use.
+SAAD 2020 is on 5th May.

 There is however so much more to sleep apnea than the CPAP machine, indeed Dr Marshall, a clinical trials epidemiologist at the Woolcock Institute for Medical Research, University of Sydney has said that at least half of all patients seen in sleep clinics are unable to tolerate CPAP or an oral appliance.
 We want the Australian Sleep Apnea Awareness Day to be an inclusive event that everyone with sleep apnea can feel represents them.